civil-society-dev/civilsociety.dev/content/learning/language-models/index.md

 This creates a paradox: using these tools can advance an organization's mission while simultaneously reinforcing dependency on centralized technological infrastructure.

-### Sovereignty-Respecting Approaches
+### Self-Determination-Respecting Approaches

-Several approaches exist for using language models while maintaining alignment with sovereignty principles:
+Several approaches exist for using language models while maintaining alignment with self-determination principles:

 1. **Self-hosted smaller models**: Running smaller but still capable models on local infrastructure
 2. **Federated improvement**: Pooling resources to improve open models without centralizing data